-15. Lastly, select the /home partition again, enter the complete size of the disk (in this example the disk is 512 GiB) in the Desired Capacity box and then press the Update Settings button to set the size to the maximum size available from the disk space remaining.
+15. Lastly, select the /home partition again, enter the complete size of the disk in the Desired Capacity box and then press the Update Settings button to set the size to the maximum size available from the disk space remaining.